-The State uses the post-eligibility rules at 42 CFR 435.726 for individuals who do not have a spouse or have a spouse who is not a community spouse as specified in §1924 of the Act.
-Payment for home and community-based waiver services is reduced by the amount remaining after deducting the following allowances and expenses from the waiver participant's income:

-i Allowance for the needs of the waiver participant (select one)
+Allowance for the needs of the waiver participant (select one):

 The following standard included under the State plan

 Select one:

-\bigcirc SSI standard
+○ SSI standard

-\bigcirc Optional State supplement standard
+Optional State supplement standard

-\bigcirc Medically needy income standard
+Medically needy income standard

-• The special income level for institutionalized persons
+The special income level for institutionalized persons

 (select one):

 300% of the SSI Federal Benefit Rate (FBR)

-\cup A percentage of the FBR, which is less than 300%
+○ A percentage of the FBR, which is less than 300%

-S pecify the percentage:
+Specify the percentage:

-\bigcirc A dollar amount which is less than 300%.
+A dollar amount which is less than 300%.

-Sı pecify dollar amount:
+Specify dollar amount:

-centage of the Federal poverty level
+○ A percentage of the Federal poverty level

-Specif y percentage:
+Specify percentage:

-standard included under the State Plan
+Other standard included under the State Plan

-Specify

-Specify ·-

-O The followi ing dollar amount ¥

-Specify doll lar amount: If this amount changes, this item will be revised.

-ing for mula is used to determine the needs anowance.

 Specify:

+The following dollar amount

+Specify dollar amount: If this amount changes, this item will be revised.

+The following formula is used to determine the needs allowance:

-Other
+\circ Other

 Specify:

-^

-he spouse only (select one):
+ii Allo wance for the spouse only (select one):

-Not Applic •,
+11.

-rovides an allowance for a spouse who does not meet the definition of a com the Act.
-Describe the circumstances under which this allowance is provided
+\bigcirc Not Applicable The state provides an allowance for a spouse who does not meet the definition of a community spouse in §1924 of the Act.
+Describe the circumstances under which this allowance is provided:

 Specify:

-specijy.

 Specify the amount of the allowance (select one):

-O SSI sta andard
+○ SSI standard

-nal State supplement standard
+Optional State supplement standard

-ally needy income standard
+O Medically needy income standard

-O The to llowing dollar amount:
+○ The following dollar amount:

-Specif y dollar amount: If this amount changes, this item will be revised.
+Specify dollar amount: If this amount changes, this item will be revised.

-O The ar mount is determined using the following formula:
+O The amount is determined using the following formula:

-Specify ):
+Specify:

+A 11

+II. wance for the family (select one):

+Not Applicable (see instructions) AFDC need standard

+Medically needy income standard

+The following dollar amount:

+Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the State's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
+If this amount

+changes, this item will be revised.

+0 The amount is determined using the following formula:

+Specify:

+\bigcirc Other

+Specify:

+iv.
+Amounts for incurred medical or remedial care expenses not subject to payment by a third part ty. specified in 42 §CFR 435.726:

+- a.
+Health insurance premiums, deductibles and co-insurance charges - b.
+Necessary medical or remedial care expenses recognized under State law but not covered under the State's Medicaid plan, subject to reasonable limits that the State may establish on the amounts of these expenses.

+Se lect one

+Not Applicable (see instructions) Note: If the State protects the maximum amount for the participant, not applicable must be selected. ve waiver

+The State does not establish reasonable limits.
+The State establishes the following reasonable limits

+Specify:

 ^

-\vee

-iii.
-Allowance for the family (select one): O Not Applicable (see instructions) AFDC need standard O Medically needy income standard ○ The following dollar amount: Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the State's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
-If this amount changes, this item will be revised.
-The amount is determined using the following formula: Specify: ^ Other Specify: \bigcirc Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726: a.
-Health insurance premiums, deductibles and co-insurance charges b.
-Necessary medical or remedial care expenses recognized under State law but not covered under the State's Medicaid plan, subject to reasonable limits that the State may establish on the amounts of these expenses.
-Select one: Not Applicable (see instructions) Note: If the State protects the maximum amount for the waiver participant, not applicable must be selected.
-The State does not establish reasonable limits. ○ The State establishes the following reasonable limits Specify: Appendix B: Participant Access and Eligibility B-5: Post-Eligibility Treatment of Income (3 of 7) Note: The follo owing selections apply for the time periods before January 1, 2014 or after December 31, 2018. c.
-Regula ar Post-Eligibility Treatment of Income: 209(B) State. rs provided in Appendix B-4 indicate that you do not need to complete this section and therefore this is not visible.
-Appendix B: Participant Access and Eligibility B-5: Post-Eligibility Treatment of Income (4 of 7)
+\checkmark